cakenggt/relics/README.md

 Depths: 3000 - ?

-The Universal Solvent will dissolve all nodes it comes into contact with.
+The Universal Solvent will dissolve all nodes it comes into contact with, and can only be contained inside the Universal Solvent Container.
+It is not to be trifled with.

+### Bright Lantern

+Depths: 1500 - 2500

+The Bright Lantern is an unusually bright light source capable of illuminating anything within 5 blocks.